the1lab/1lab/src/1Lab/Path.lagda.md

 In Cubical Agda, types are interpreted as objects called _cubical Kan complexes_.
 I (Amy) wrote a blog post explaining them [here].
-The gist of it is that, just like we did above and drew a path as a _line_, we can draw iterated paths as _squares_.
+The gist of it is that, like we did above and drew a path as a _line_, we can draw iterated paths as _squares_.
 In a type, any _open box_ we can draw has a _lid_, that is, the dashed path in the diagram below.

 [here]: https://amelia.how/posts/cubical-sets.html